arsh-meharwal/MovieBazz/README.md

 # Welcome to MovieBazz App 👋

 Delve into world of cinema.
-Get daily trending Movies / Shows, top rated content of all time and more
+Get daily trending Movies / Shows, top rated content of all time and more.

+It is an cross platform (android/ios) app that contains of

+1. List of trending movies & series
+2. Watchlist your faviourite content
+3. Get IMDB, Rotten Tomatoes and IMDB Ratings
+4. Cast, Director and Watch Provider detail
+5. Reviews and Similar Movies

 # Screen Recording